5 Attractions I Didn’t Know Existed Until I Was There

-There seems to be this idea that if you travel you fall into one of two categories.
-You either a.) plan everything well in advance or b.) show up with no itinerary and just see what happens.
-Rarely can people fit into just one of two boxes, although I generally tend toward more of the travel planner side of things.
+There is an idea that travellers either plan everything in advance or just show up somewhere and see what happens.
+I tend to more of the travel planner side.
 However, I’ve never been one to plan every part of a trip.
-There are always some attractions I come across at my destination that I didn’t know about beforehand.
+There are some attractions I come across that I didn’t know about before.
 Here are a few of them (in no particular order).

-What I soon learned is that back in 1916 during Easter week (April 24-29) there was a Pro-Irish/Republican rising in Dublin.
-This was during the time when the entire island of Ireland was under British rule.
-The General Post Office (a.k.a the GPO) on O’Connell Street in Dublin served as the headquarters for the leaders of the rising.
-While this rising was short lived and most of its leaders were executed at Kilmainham Gaol (now a fantastic museum worth checking out in Dublin) it reignited the idea of a free independent Ireland at that time.
-The event of the Easter Rising eventually lead to the formation of the Republic of Ireland.
-Obviously, I glossed over a lot of history (including a Civil War and The Troubles), but the main point is that the GPO in Dublin is a pretty historic site.
-Today it still serves as a post office where you can buy stamps, mail letters, etc, but there is also a museum on site where you can learn more about the history of the 1916 Easter Rising.
+I learned that in 1916 during Easter week (April 24-29) there was a Pro-Irish/Republican rising in Dublin.
+At this time the entire island of Ireland was under British rule, and had been for hundreds of years.
+The General Post Office (The GPO) on O’Connell Street in Dublin was the headquarters for the leaders of this rising.
+This rising didn’t last long, and most of its leaders were executed at Kilmainham Gaol.
+However, it reignited the idea of a free independent Ireland, which eventually lead to the formation of the Republic of Ireland.
+Obviously, I glossed over a lot of history (including a Civil War and The Troubles).
+The main point is that the GPO in Dublin is a pretty historic site.
+Today it still serves as a post office where you can buy stamps and mail letters, but there is also a museum on site where you can learn more about the history of the 1916 Easter Rising.

 The GPO Museum Witness is history is located on O’Connell Street Lower, North Dublin.
 The museum is open 10am to 5pm (last admission at 4pm) Tuesday to Saturday.
 Admission prices range from €7.50 for children to €15 for adults.
 Check their website for more information about admission and to book admission online.
 If you’re looking to stay in Dublin you can book your hotel here.

 I went to Birmingham, England just because I was still in Ireland at the time and Ryanair had cheap flights.
 It was December 2017 and I saw there was a Christmas Market, which I thought would be cool to check out.
 I didn’t know much about Birmingham or what to do there.
-I was only there for two days, and on my last day I came across a building that said Coffin Works Museum, and it piqued my interest.
-I went inside to see if this museum was really about coffins,
+On the last day of my short 2 day trip I came across a building that said Coffin Works Museum.
+It piqued my interest and I went in to see if this museum was really about coffins.

 Yes, it is, but it’s not some spooky attraction.
 Instead this museum shows you the history of of coffin making, particularly coffin furniture making which was a big industry in Birmingham from 1894 to 1998.
 During its heyday this factory produced coffin furniture for the funerals of several historical figures including Sir Winston Churchill, Joseph Chamberlain and for members of the British royal family, including George V, George VI, the Queen Mother and Princess Diana.
-You can even see some of the machines they used for making coffins, including a stamping machine (which gave me one of the more interesting souvenirs I’ve gotten – a little piece of tin with RIP embossed on it).
-When I went I got a guided tour, and these are done by volunteers who are passionate about sharing this building’s history with visitors.
+You can even see some of the machines they used for making coffins, including a stamping machine.
+This gave me a unique souvenirs – a small piece of tin with RIP embossed on it.
+When I went I got a guided tour.
+These are done by passionate volunteers sharing this building’s history with visitors.
 This is definitely one of the most unexpected museums I’ve come across and I’m very glad I went I for a visit

 The Coffin Works Museum is located at 13-15 Fleet Street in Birmingham, United Kingdom.
 The museum is open 10:45am to 4pm Friday to to Sunday.
 Admission prices range from £4.95 for children to €£9.35 for adults.
 Guided tours are only available at 11am (admission for guided tours are £11).
 It’s advisable to book your tickets online as only 8 slots/day are available for the guided tours.
 Check their website for more information about admission.
 If you’re planning to stay in Birmingham book your stay here.